Defensive Investment Strategy: Definition and Types

 What Are Defensive Investments?

 Defensive investments are designed to provide stable, long-term returns with minimum volatility.
-These types of investments are often considered relatively low risk and, therefore, suitable for investors looking to preserve their capital.
+These types of investments are often considered to be less risky, and therefore, suitable for investors looking to preserve their capital.

 Typical investments in a defensive portfolio include: